-Rangers keep Astros waiting for playoffs with 5-4 win in 10
+Astros clinch final AL playoff spot despite loss to Rangers

 TRAINER’S ROOM

-Astros: RHP Josh James was placed on the 10-day injured list for an unspecified reason, and RHP Chase De Jong was brought up from the taxi squad.
+Astros: Baker said C Martín Maldonado got his legs tangled on the final play at the plate, but he hoped he would be OK.
+Maldonado stayed down on the field as the Rangers celebrated before walking off slowly on his own. … RHP Josh James was placed on the 10-day injured list for an unspecified reason, and RHP Chase De Jong was brought up from the taxi squad.

 Rangers: Manager Chris Woodward said rookie 3B Sherten Apostel won’t play again this season after leaving Thursday’s game with back spasms following an awkward dive to field a ball.